Sidebar

 Instructors may:

-- Copy the exact language provided below, or
+• Copy the exact language provided below;

-- Include references to the policies, or
+• Include direct links to the policies; or

-- Include statements on the following policies in the syllabus.
+• Include statements on the following policies in the syllabus.

-In addition to including references to these eleven policies as part of the syllabus, instructors are encouraged to discuss elements of the policies particularly applicable to their course.
+In addition to including references to these policies as part of the syllabus, instructors are encouraged to discuss elements of the policies particularly applicable to their course.

 Student Conduct Code

+As a student at the University, you are expected to adhere to Board of Regents Policy: Student Conduct Code (pdf).
 Note that the conduct code specifically addresses disruptive classroom conduct, which means "engaging in behavior that substantially or repeatedly interrupts either the instructor's ability to teach and/or a student’s ability to learn.”
 The classroom extends to any setting where a student is engaged in work toward academic credit or satisfaction of program-based requirements or related activities.

 Use of Personal Electronic Devices in the Classroom